-Legally speaking, every medical practitioner, particularly midwives, are responsible for the safety of their patients and so they must perform their duty to the best of their ability.
-Getting sued for medical malpractice must be avoided as it is punishable by the law.
+Legally speaking, every medical practitioner, particularly midwives, is responsible for the safety of their patients, and so they must perform their duty to the best of their ability.
+Getting sued for medical malpractice must be avoided, as it is punishable by law.
 To protect yourself and your practice against a malpractice lawsuit, you can use three powerful tools: documentation, compliance with policies and procedures, and malpractice insurance.

 1) Document EVERYTHING

 Your first line of defense against malpractice is proper documentation.
-Always document dates, times, events, and be extremely specific.
-We know you are busy, but you cannot afford to neglect documenting all your patient interactions and any actions you’ve personally taken.
+Always document dates, times, and events, and be extremely specific.
+We know you are busy, but you cannot afford to neglect to document all your patient interactions and any actions you’ve personally taken.

 Clear communication with your patients is key to avoiding misunderstandings.
 Make sure your patients feel comfortable communicating their thoughts, questions, and concerns to you, and make sure you give them consistent updates and attention.
 As with your documentation, always be as clear and specific as possible, and if you think your patient doesn’t understand something, take pains to make sure they do.